Learn How To Profit More Consistently By Using Investment Strategy With A House Advantage.

 Are you investing, or just gambling?
 Do you even know?
 The objective of investing is to profit, and the only way you will profit over time is either by sheer luck or by betting on positive mathematical expectancy situations.
 If you don’t want your financial future in the hands of “lady luck”, then you have no choice but to learn about expectancy.

-How To Know If You Are A Gambler Or Investor
+How To Know If You’re Gambling Or Investing

 I invest for one reason … to make money.
 Period.
 For that reason I refuse to put a single dollar at risk unless I know the odds are hugely in my favor, and I can make the same bet enough times to realize a profit.
 Very few investment strategies qualify under that criterion: